uq-eresearch/miletus/README.md

 to look up further information from institutional systems storing HR and funding data.

+### Features

+Miletus supports the following harvest methods:

+ * OAIPMH
+   * RIF-CS
+ * Direct document fetching
+   * RDC Atom
+   * RIF-CS
+ * Atom feeds (via rel="alternate" links)
+   * RDC Atom
+   * RIF-CS

+OAI-PMH is the primary output facility.
+The web interface is also heavily sprinkled with RDFa for good search engine optimisation.

+Static content can be updated through the admin interface using Markdown.

 ## Usage

 The database connection is provided by the `DATABASE_URL` environment variable.